AshampooSystems/boden/docs/docs/reference/ui/yoga/layout.md

 * **`flexWrap`**

-	Allows items to wrap to the next line if they don't fit
+	Allows items to wrap to the next line if they don't fit.

 	| Value | Result |
 	|---|---|